VCVRack/Rack/README.md

 *If the build fails for you, please report the issue with a detailed error message to help the portability of Rack.*

 Clone this repository and `cd` into it.
+If you would like to build a previous version instead of the master branch, run `git checkout v0.3.2` for example.

 Clone submodules.